KUJOHS/KUJOHS/README.md

 due to being 20 years old i'd prefer if shippers would not interact

-if u want the @ to one of my many unused github accs just lmk!
+Genuinely dni if u like stroheim bc wtf??😭😭

 BUSY EVERY MONDAY-FRIDAY FROM 10AM TO SOMETIMES 6PM EST (UNLESS STATED OTHERWISE)